Vattiyoorkavu Assembly constituency

-Vattiyoorkavu constituency came into existence in 2011.
-Before it was known as Trivandrum North Constituency from 1977 to 2011, and Trivandrum-II constituency from 1957 to 1977.
+Vattiyoorkavu Assembly constituency was established by 2008 delimitation.
+Before, it used to be known as Trivandrum North Assembly constituency from 1977 to 2008, and Trivandrum-II Assembly constituency from 1957 to 1977.

-Local self governed segments
+Local self-governed segments

-Vattiyoorkavu Legislative Assembly Constituency is composed of the following local self governed segments:
+Vattiyoorkavu Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Vattiyoorkavu Legislative Assembly Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Vattiyoorkavu Assembly constituency during the period of various assemblies: